 Xenon will use Pseudonymized Data for the purposes of conducting a clinical trial.
-We contract with a Contract Research Organization (CRO) to run a trial based on the protocols, or “instructions”, we have developed.
+We contract with a Contract Research Organization (CRO) to run a trial based on the protocols, or “instructions”, we have developed and with other vendors as applicable (e.g., laboratories etc.).
 The CRO selects Investigators and study sites, processes Clinical Trial Data based on the protocol, and monitors the trial activities.
 CROs, partners and service providers (“third parties”) engaged by Xenon for the purposes of conducting a clinical trial are required by law and contractual undertakings to:

 - Keep your Personal Information confidential and secure; and